byronbytes/byronbytes/README.md

 - Learning HTML / CSS

 ### My Projects
-- 🧹 An open source computer optimizer called [Tasks](https://github.com/LiteTools/Tasks)
+- 🧹 An open source computer optimizer called [Tasks](https://github.com/LiteTools/Tasks).
-- 🚫 A way to permanently remove Alexa from any Amazon device [NoLexa](https://github.com/byronbytes/NoLexa)
+- 🚫 A way to permanently remove Alexa from any Amazon device [NoLexa](https://github.com/byronbytes/NoLexa).
 - 🖥 Working on a personal website at https://byron.lol
 - 🏫 Taking an AP class for computer science.
 - 🌐 Also trying to get a start into cybersecurity, alongside software development and programming.

+### Big Contributions
+- 🏢 Contributed to a few Microsoft repositories.

 ## Stats